Liam Gallagher buys Noel Edmonds' £3million Cannes mansion

 The property comes with a swimming pool as well as vineyards and olive trees.

-Liam, who turned 50 last September, said back in 2017: “By the time I am 50 I am going to live in Paris.”
+Liam, who turned 50 years old last September, said back in 2017: “By the time I am 50 I am going to live in Paris.”

 He continued: “I will rock a beret easy.
 I’ll rock the onions as well and a stripy thing and a wonky bike with a baguette on my arm.
 I’ll rock that.
 Debbie speaks French so she can do all the ordering.”